agera-sdk/previous-version-2/tasks.md

 - [ ] Types with addition and subtraction also implement `(Add|Sub)Assign` (`+=` and `-=`)
 - [ ] `temporal::Instant`
 - [ ] `temporal::ZonedDateTime`
+  - Can be constructed with an options object.
+Implement `Default` for it.
 - [ ] `temporal::PlainDate`
 - [ ] `temporal::PlainTime`
 - [ ] `temporal::PlainDateTime`